 “God has been with us throughout this pandemic, and God is calling men to accept the role of serving God,” says Pastor Tony Lawson.
 “Our small new church plant continues to share the gospel to all who will listen.”

 Damascus Road Community Baptist Church started in 2018 in a homeless shelter.
-The church now operates Damascus Road Bible Institute, educating children and college students at seven campuses around the world; provides a nonprofit food donation ministry that feeds over 3,000 people every year; operates a Christian bookstore; and hosts a weekly radio program, with 936 people listening around the world.
+The church now operates Damascus Road Bible Institute, educating college students at seven campuses around the world; provides a nonprofit food donation ministry that feeds over 3,000 people every year; operates a Christian bookstore; and hosts a weekly radio program, with 936 people listening around the world.

 “When folks and pastors ask me how did our small church accomplish all of this in three years, I simply smile and tell them we didn’t do anything, but rather God did it,” Tony says.